See how our advanced cancer treatment studies help patients like Colin. Read His Story »

 Since 2004, he’s also served as the chair of the Institutional Review Board (IRB), which ensures that safe research protocols are followed and that participants are protected for the Baptist Health Care System.
 Dr. Joyce’s interests include stem cell and umbilical cord blood transplantation.

-At our Nemours Children’s Hospital and Nemours Children’s Specialty Care, Orlando, Dr. Nagasubramanian is the division chief of pediatric hematology-oncology for our clinic, and has a distinguished history in cancer care and research.
+At our Nemours Children’s Hospital and Nemours Children’s Health, Downtown Orlando, Dr. Nagasubramanian is the division chief of pediatric hematology-oncology for our clinic, and has a distinguished history in cancer care and research.
 He is a member of the Children’s Oncology Group (COG) voting body, and serves as the site lead investigator for our Orlando site.

 Learn More About Dr. Nagasubramanian »